cybruGhost/Cubic-Music/README.md

 ---

 ## ✨ Key Features
+## 🔁 Music Rewind (soon)

+**Cubic Music Rewind** is Cubic Music’s version of Spotify Wrapped — a smart recap of your listening habits.

+It shows:
+- 🎧 Top songs & artists
+- ⏱️ Total listening time
+- 🔥 Favorite genres & moods
+- 📅 Listening streaks & highlights

+Your music.
+Your stats.
+Your story — ready to relive and share.
 ### 🆕 Latest Additions
 - **Spotify Playlists Support** - Import your favorite playlists
 - **Explicit Content Tags** - Know what you're listening to